h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.

 -  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
-This value defaults to 0.
+This value defaults to 0 (no cross-validation).

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
 This option defaults to -1 (time-based random number).